-President of Research, Sanford Health
+- Executive Vice President of Research, Sanford Health

-Senior Scientist, Children’s Health Research Center
+- Scientist, Children’s Health Research Center

-Professor, Department of Pediatrics, Sanford School of Medicine of the University of South Dakota
+- Professor for the Department of Pediatrics, Sanford School of Medicine of the University of South Dakota